Neutering Dogs: Including the use of Suprelorin dog contraceptive

 WILL NEUTERING STOP OVER POPULATION AND ANIMALS IN RESCUE?

-Sweden does not have a dog roaming problem, nor does it have dog overpopulation or lots of rescue animals in kennels.
+Sweden and other Nordic countries do not have a dog roaming problem, nor does it have dog overpopulation or lots of rescue animals in kennels.
 Yet we are constantly told by the neuter everything crowd, that it is the un-neutered dogs that are causing the problem. over 95% of all domestic dogs in Sweden are not neutered.

 Sweden has VERY strict animal laws, and therefore they have minimal problems with pet overpopulation.
 In my opinion the top two contributors to the problem (besides lack of education ) is: